jolieip/CSE455-FinalProject/README.md

 # CSE455-FinalProject

+## About
-This repo contains the notebook for a model used for deepfake detection
+This repo contains the notebook that uses a pretrained CNN to train a deepfake detection model for the final project of CSE 455 (Computer Vision).

+## Struggles
+- Using Google Collab to load Kaggle dataset
+- Getting a better accuracy